erickbytes/divbull/divbull.com/content/blog/The-Solar-Narrative-Vs-The-Stocks.md

 While I can be right about a general trend like solar, it is less likely that I'll  pick the "winners" that make it long term in this industry.
 Therefore, I've reduced my solar exposure for now.
-If I feel the industry sentiment improving, I may eventually buy more of a solar energy ETF like the Invesco Solar ETF (TAN).
+If I feel the industry sentiment improving, I'll buy more of a solar energy ETF like the Invesco Solar ETF (TAN).

 While the long term solar narrative is unaffected, the businesses competing in this space are undergoing growing pains.
 The subsidies they've grown dependent on are being taken away.
 Will they survive?
 Some will, and some will not.
 That's the reality of business.
 There is always risk in investing.
 Threats can come from government action.
 In this case, a policy reversal spelled doom for solar stocks.
-They'll likely recover in the long term, but that is not much consolation for investors.
+Some of them will likely recover in the long term, but that is not much consolation for investors.
+Maybe I got what I deserved, investing in an industry more reliant on the government, when that government is cutting clean energy subsidies and raising interest rates, while other energy sources like nuclear remain uncut.